ReeceASmith/PyCdoc/README.md

 ---
 **All example code is included in the "examples" folder, along with their markdown files.\
 The markdown files have not been edited**

+## Output
+If the input header file is of the correct format and only includes supported syntax, PyCdoc will output a single markdown file.\
+PyCdoc is very simple and currently has a very limited error-checking system, meaning it may not always work correctly, if at all, when it encounters unexpected file contents.

+In the output file, a table at the top of the displayed markdown page displays every function name and description in the file.
+Clicking on the function name in the table will scroll the page to that function's section in the file.